benharbit/auditbase-slackbot/README.md

 Follow these steps to set up this bot on your Slack

-1. obtain an Auditbase API key.
+1. Obtain an Auditbase API key.
 2. Deploy this repository to a server.
    Note down the public URL, e.g. `example.herokuapp.com`